tonethar/IGME-430-Spring-2021/core-skills/5-first-node-web-server.md

 //console.log(process.env);

-// 4 - Here is the hard-coded web page we will send back const index = `
+// 4 - Here is the hard-coded web page we will send back
+// note that we enclosed the string in back-ticks so that we could use a nicely formatted multi-line string const index = `
 <html>
   <head>